tus/tus-resumable-upload-protocol/protocol.md

 in the next `PATCH` request.
 Once the entity's length has been set it MUST NOT be changed.

-In order to indicate that this extension is supported by the server it MUST include the `stream` element in the `Tus-Extension` header.
+In order to indicate that this extension is supported by the Server it MUST include the `stream` element in the `Tus-Extension` header.

 #### Example

 After creating a new upload using the [File Creation](#file-creation) extension, 100 bytes are uploaded.
 The next request transfers an additional 100 bytes and the total `Entity-Length`.
-In the end of this example the server knows that the resource will have a size of 300 bytes but only the first 200 are transferred.
+In the end of this example the Server knows that the resource will have a size of 300 bytes but only the first 200 are transferred.

 **Request:**